SumoLogic/sumologic-log4j2-appender/README.md

 ## Usage

+### Log4J XML Configuration
-Here is a sample Log4j XML configuration file.
-Make sure to replace [collector-url] with the URL after creating an HTTP Hosted Collector Source in the Sumo Logic web application.
+Be sure to replace [collector-url] with the URL after creating an HTTP Hosted Collector Source in the Sumo Logic web application.

 ```
 <?xml version="1.0" encoding="UTF-8"?>